ethanjli/liquid-handling-robotics/docs/source/design/messages/core.rst

 Core Application-Layer Protocol
 =============

 All peripherals must support the core application-layer protocol, which provides basic functionality.
 Channels are organized hierarchically, and the names of child channels contain the names of their parent channels as prefixes.
-Each level in the hierarchy corresponds to one character of the channel name.
+Each level in the hierarchy corresponds to either one character of the channel name or a multi-digit number.

 All channels support a READ command which simpy causes the peripheral to send a READ response on that same channel, so READ commands are only explicitly documented for channels which are READ-only.